SkylineCommunications/dataminer-docs/connector-help/connector_help/Thomson_Video_Networks_RD4000.md

 # Thomson Video Networks RD4000

-The **Thomson Video Networks RD4000** driver has been designed to monitor and manage a single Distribution Receiver Decoder RD4000 device.
+The **Thomson Video Networks RD4000** connector has been designed to monitor and manage a single Distribution Receiver Decoder RD4000 device.
 This device is used for terrestrial, cable, satellite and IPTV headends to receive and decode feeds for local re-encoding, analog delivery or confidence monitoring.

 ## About